 - Any applicable access statements or controls

-- Contact information for the point of contact
+- Contact information for the document’s point of contact

-Further banner documentation might also be necessary if the document is within a Specified rather than a Basic category, or if one or more Limited Dissemination Controls (LDC) apply.
+Additional banner documentation may be required if the document falls under a Specified category rather than a Basic category, or if Limited Dissemination Controls (LDCs) apply.
+Understanding these requirements is crucial for passing training and ensuring compliance with DoD CUI handling standards.

 Secure Transmission and Dissemination of CUI

-- FED ONLY – Federal Employees Only documents are only disseminated to members of the executive branch, its agencies, and personnel in the US Active and Reserve Guards.
+- FED ONLY – Federal Employees Only: Documents shared only with executive branch members, their agencies, and personnel in the U.S. Active and Reserve Guards.

-- FEDCON – Federal Employees and Contractors Only documents are disseminated to FED ONLY recipients and contractors whose work furthers the agencies’ purposes.
+- FEDCON – Federal Employees and Contractors Only: Documents disseminated to FED ONLY recipients and contractors working on agency missions.

-- NOCON – No Dissemination to Contractors documents can be distributed amongst state, local, tribal, and other governmental employees but not to contractors thereof.
+- NOCON – No Dissemination to Contractors: Documents distributed to state, local, tribal, or other government employees, but not to contractors.

-- DL ONLY – Dissemination List Controlled documents can be distributed to specific persons or other entities listed, only in situations where no other DLC would apply.
+- DL ONLY – Dissemination List Controlled: Documents sent only to specific individuals or entities listed when no other LDC applies.

-- RELIDO – Releasable by Information Disclosure Official documents grant select foreign authorities extended discretion regarding disclosure and use of the CUI in question.
+- RELIDO – Releasable by Information Disclosure Official: Documents granting select foreign authorities discretion over disclosure and use.

-- REL TO USA – Authorized for Release to Certain Foreign Nationals Only documents are disclosable only to entities within a named set of countries, appended in country codes.
+- REL TO USA – Authorized for Release to Certain Foreign Nationals Only: Documents disclosable only to entities within specified countries.

-- ATTORNEY-WP – Attorney Work Product documents are similarly restricted to the attorneys’ agents and clients, with additional discretion for originating attorneys.
+- ATTORNEY-WP – Attorney Work Product: Documents restricted similarly, with additional discretion for originating attorneys.

 Focus 3: Safeguarding and Decontrol Requirements

-Employees also need to account for CUI security across its entire lifecycle, including secure decontrol or destruction at its end.
-If a CUI document needs to be destroyed, it should be done so in a way that renders it unreadable.
-And when a document is no longer deemed CUI, it should have its markings removed and be prepared for release for public access.
+Employees are also responsible for CUI security across its entire lifecycle.
+When a CUI document reaches the end of its lifecycle, it must be destroyed in a manner that renders it unreadable.
+If a document is no longer considered CUI, its markings should be removed before the information is released for public access.

-Beyond employees’ individual responsibilities to reduce risks to CUI, they should also display a basic understanding of institution-wide network security protections in place.
-These begin with safeguards in the National Institute of Standards and Technology (NIST) Special Publication 800-171, which are required in part for CMMC Level 1 and in full for CMMC Level 2.
+Beyond individual responsibilities, staff should have a basic understanding of institution-wide network protections.
+These include safeguards outlined in the NIST Special Publication 800-171, which are required in part for CMMC Level 1 and in full for CMMC Level 2.

 Focus 4: Reporting on Incidents Impacting CUI

-In most cases, if there is an Unauthorized Disclosure (UD) of CUI, parties who become aware of it need to report it to their immediate supervisor immediately.
-The administrative offices that need to be contacted in all cases are the Program Management Office (PMO) and an organization of the Military Department Counterintelligence (CI).
+In most cases, if there is an Unauthorized Disclosure (UD) of CUI, anyone who becomes aware of it must report it immediately to their supervisor.
+Additionally, the administrative offices that typically need to be notified include the Program Management Office (PMO) and the relevant Military Department Counterintelligence (CI) organization.

 Streamline Your DoD Mandatory CUI Training

-RSI Security has helped countless military contractors implement CUI training and prepare for NIST and CMMC implementation.
-We believe that discipline creates freedom, and training your employees thoroughly on the right way to safeguard CUI is the only way to ensure it’s protected.
+At RSI Security, we have helped numerous military contractors implement robust CUI training programs and prepare for NIST and CMMC compliance.
+We believe that discipline creates freedom, and thoroughly training your employees on proper CUI handling is the most reliable way to ensure sensitive information remains secure.

-For further guidance on preparing for, implementing, or assessing your DoD mandatory Controlled Unclassified Information training program, contact RSI Security today!
+For guidance on preparing, implementing, or assessing your DoD mandatory CUI training program, contact RSI Security today to ensure your organization meets all compliance and security requirements.